-This tool gives you a visual graph and alphabetical grid of the results that you can export into a CSV file.
+This tool provides a visual graph and alphabetical grid of topics that you can export into a CSV file.
 These results give you real data and insight into what people are looking for on search engines.

 Free Content Creation Tools